Readers,

 I know there will be this magical moment when I move from being preoccupied with logistics to anticipating all those sights and sounds I imagined with such excitement when I registered for Tailoring with Savile Row Tailors.
 Why can’t I just start feeling that excitement now?

-I can and have traveled by myself, but it’s not my ideal mode.
+I can travel, and have traveled, by myself, but it’s not my ideal mode.
 I remember seventeen years ago when Jack and I were living in Istanbul on his first sabbatical, and one of his colleagues traveling to a conference in Budapest let me tag along and share her hotel room.
 I managed getting around Budapest for six days okay (knowing only how to say one word in Hungarian: “Thank you.”).

 Having worked as a baker I loved the coffeehouses and pastries.
 I toured the opera house and the national art museum.
 I walked a lot, running into a group of American expats who invited me to join them for lunch at, I think, the Indonesian embassy.
 Delicious.